 This is a substantial increase from the $177.56 recorded in 2020, with these stats projected to grow even further in the years to follow.
 The rising cigarette prices and increasing smoking rates among women and younger Canadians are likely the driving force behind this trend.

-Other notable age groups include the 35-49 (15.1%) and 18-34 (14.9%) age ranges, which also had many smokers.
-Most individuals in these groups have likely been smoking for several years, meaning they probably started smoking at a younger age.
+Other notable age groups include the 35-49 (14.0%) and 18-34 (11.4%) age ranges, accounting for a significant chunk of smokers.
+Most individuals in these groups have likely been smoking for several years.

-What’s perhaps somewhat worrying is the small chunk of 12-17 year-olds (1.6%) that reported smoking cigarettes.
+What’s perhaps somewhat worrying is the smaller chunk of 12-17 year-olds (1.1%) that reported smoking cigarettes.
 This data is reflective of the rise in vaping usage among this particular age group, which could lead to an increase in smoking rates in future years.

 (Government of Canada)

 The higher smoking rate among men is likely due to greater exposure to tobacco advertising and the perception that smoking is a masculine activity.
-However, studies have shown that more women are starting to smoke than in previous years.
+However, studies have shown that more women have picked up smoking compared to previous years.